Chris Handy

 Bio

-Chris Handy is heading up the Gulf Coast men’s soccer team for the 12th season in 2023.
-His teams have won 10 or more games in eight of the last 10 seasons, compiling a 121-61-12 record during his tenure in Perkinston.
-The Bulldogs have had seven NJCAA All-Americans since he’s been the head coach, and 10 sophomores from last year’s team moved on to play at four-year schools.
+Gulf Coast went 10-1 in MACCC play in 2023, finishing 13-3-2 overall.
+His teams have won 10 or more games in nine of the last 11 seasons, compiling a 134-64-14 record during his tenure in Perkinston.
+The Bulldogs have had seven NJCAA All-Americans since he’s been the head coach.

 The 2022 team advanced to the NJCAA Region 23 semifinals before falling in overtime.
 That was a year after the Bulldogs won the MACCC/Region 23 championship.